project-trident/trident-website/hugo-site/content/post/os_migration.md

    * Newer audio chipsets are supported automatically.
    * Streaming audio through HDMI connections should now become functional.
 3. Better wireless support
-   * Newer wifi shipsets are supported.
+   * Newer wifi chipsets are supported.
    * Wireless connections will actually run at the proper connection speeds for the protocol type (n, ac, etc..).
 4. Bluetooth support
    * For the first time, PT will be able to start supporting and leveraging bluetooth devices due to a functional backend implementation from the OS.